 to his Dartmouth Commencement speech where he dispenses wisdom to the graduates like a true Apostle of Christ.
 Take few minutes to listen and read through that speech and enrich your life.

 The speech concludes with this second to last paragraph saying: “And what that ultimately means, of course, is that you don't ever have to do anything sensational for people to love you.
 When I say it’s you I like, I’m talking about that part of you that knows that life is far more than anything you can ever see, or hear, or touch.
 That deep part of you, that allows you to stand for those things, without which humankind cannot survive.
 Love that conquers hate.
 Peace that rises triumphant over war.
 And justice that proves more powerful than greed.”

 But above all of these observations, it struck me most that Rogers truly held the theological belief that that the only way to change the world was to engage it.
 And what he loathed was that that the new technology of his day - television – was being used in negative ways to influence children.
 Rogers dared to be a technological optimist and thus sought to use the new medium to positively impact people everywhere.
 It wasn’t framed as showy or glamorous – instead it was deeply heartfelt, caring and Christ-like.

 In that same way, 'Won’t You Be My Neighbor?' – honors Rogers by continuing to urge its viewers to dare to be hopeful redeemers as well.
 And the question that it leaves you with ultimately is not, What would Fred Rogers do, but instead; What will you do?

 Q1.
 How do you think our intentional care for children impacts the betterment of the world?

 Q2.
-Literally spend one minute of the persons or people who have shaped your life the most for the better.
+Spend one minute to describe or just think of the persons or people who have shaped your life for the better.